granitelemental/laws_comparison/README.txt

 # laws_comparison
-compares texts of laws and finds pairs
+Compares texts of laws and finds pairs of similar ones.

-makes this table from matched files:
+It makes this table for sample of matched pairs of documents:

 	id_reg	id_pub	is_same	similarity
 0	92278	1201908020023	True	52.0